Are you in love with someone who has a borderline personality disorder?

 Six Indicators of Borderline Personality Disorder

-1. Agressive Tendencies
+1. Aggressive Tendencies

 A person suffering from BPD is unable to regulate their beliefs and emotions.
-In the blink of an eye your partner will go from satisfied to fuming with rage, sometimes for no observable reason.
+In the blink of an eye, your partner will go from satisfied to fuming with rage, sometimes for no observable reason.
 These bursts of aggression can either be displayed inwardly or outwardly.
-Inward aggression is categorized by self injury or threats of suicide.
+Inward aggression is categorized by self-injury or threats of suicide.
 Outward aggression is categorized by verbal or physical abuse directed at a partner, family member, or friend.

 2. Distorted Perceptions

-Unlike gaslighting, which is caused from a person’s inability to empathize with others, people suffering from BPD do not lack empathy completely.
-However, the severity of their own emotions overpower their ability to understand the emotions of others.
+Unlike gaslighting, which is caused by a person’s inability to empathize with others, people suffering from BPD do not lack empathy completely.
+However, the severity of their own emotions overpowers their ability to understand the emotions of others.
 The individual finds extreme difficulty in acknowledging their partner’s perspective, causing distorted perceptions.
 If someone attempts to point out an inappropriate behavior, your partner will respond with defensive anger, refusing to accept blame.

 3. Black or White Thinking

 Black or white thinking, also known as splitting, is a common habit of someone suffering from BPD.
 People with BPD unconsciously “split” themselves and others into two separate categories.
 They alternate between believing something to be either good or bad, never a combination of both traits.
-This can be exemplified through your partner exclaiming “I love you more than anything,” to the next day insisting, “I absolutely hate you.”
-Your partner will focus on the extremes, rarely attempting to find middle ground.
+This can be exemplified by your partner exclaiming “I love you more than anything,” to the next day insisting, “I absolutely hate you.”
+Your partner will focus on the extremes, rarely attempting to find the middle ground.

 4. Indecisive Attitudes Towards Relationships

 A person suffering from Borderline Personality Disorder has an overwhelming fear of abandonment.
 They will attempt to gain control of the relationship by any means necessary.
 However, if a person with BPD holds too much control in the relationship, they will begin to distance themselves from you.
-It’s a never ending cycle; your partner pulls you closer to gain control, consequently pushing you away if they feel you are too close to them.
+It’s a never-ending cycle; your partner pulls you closer to gain control, consequently pushing you away if they feel you are too close to them.